Weald CPS – a caring school at the heart of a cohesive community

 Weald Community Primary School is a school for children aged five to eleven years.
 At the beginning of the new school year, all Reception children are nurtured carefully and introduced gradually to school life.
 Week 1 consists of morning school; in Week 2, children stay for lunch and by Week 3, they are ready for full days.
 All classes enjoy transition afternoons at the end of the Summer Term so that children have met their new teacher and are acclimatised to their new learning environments before the long holiday break.

 The school is proud of its fine academic record and attainment in SATs as well as in the PESE 11+ examinations (see “Performance Results”).
-Much emphasis is placed on the social, moral, spiritual and cultural development and of children and ‘Growth Mindset’ through assemblies, PSHE and the Global Learning Programme.
+Much emphasis is placed on the social, moral, spiritual and cultural development and of children and ‘Growth Mindset’ through Character Education, PSHE and the Global Learning Programme.
 Coaching and mentoring is considered important in building strong relationships between all members of the community.
 The development of staff middle management opportunities and the Year 6/Reception buddy system is a testament to the effectiveness of these practices.
 Much transition work is conducted to ensure that children leave the school well-equipped for life at Secondary School and beyond.